Intercontinental Broadcasting Corporation: Benedicto years

-Post-EDSA Revolution, sequestration, 'Life Begins at 13', and 'Pusong Pinoy, Pusong Trese'
+After the People Power Revolution

-In 1986, the People Power Revolution (also known as the EDSA Revolution) ousted the dictatorial president Ferdinand Marcos and installed Corazon Aquino as the new president of the Philippines.
-Following those events, IBC, RPN and BBC, were sequestered, and in turn nationalised, by the Presidential Commission on Good Government (PCGG) for allegedly being part of the crony capitalism under the Marcos regime.
-A board of administrators was created to run all three networks.
+In 1986, the People Power Revolution (also known as the EDSA Revolution) ousted Ferdinand Marcos and installed Corazon Aquino as president of the Philippines.
+After the revolution, IBC, RPN and BBC were sequestered and in turn nationalised by the Presidential Commission on Good Government (PCGG) for allegedly being part of the Marcos regime's crony capitalism.
+A board of administrators was created to run the networks.

-When it became a state channel, a new logo debuted featuring IBC and 13 on separate circles, a revamp of an earlier logo which debuted in 1978–79.
-The new slogan "Basta Pinoy sa Trese" was in a circle to commemorate the People Power Revolution.

-President Aquino turned over IBC and RPN to the Government Communications Group and, through an executive order, awarded BBC's Channel 2 frequency to ABS-CBN.
-When BBC closed down on March 20, 1986, both the IBC and RPN absorbed the majority of its displaced employees, which led to the doubling of the network's expenses, and a three-fold increase in the cost of programming.
-Line-produced shows and co-production ventures with some big film companies like Viva, Regal, and Seiko were favored, aside from their station-produced programs.
+Aquino turned IBC and RPN over to the Government Communications Group and, with an executive order, awarded BBC's Channel 2 to ABS-CBN.
+When BBC closed on March 20, 1986, the IBC and RPN absorbed most of its employees; this led to the doubling of the network's expenses and a three-fold increase in the cost of programming.

-In 1987, IBC rebranded and adopted a new slogan, "Life Begins at 13", noted for the butterfly logo in the form of the letter E and the number 13.
-By this time, IBC was struggling to cope with the increased competition from the other networks, particularly from ABS-CBN, which rose to number 1 by 1988.
-IBC's top-rated shows were stolen by rival networks; however, it scored a victory when it acquired the program Loveli-Ness, starring Alma Moreno, from ABS-CBN in 1988.
-However, the cost of programs, talent fees and TV rights increased, until IBC could no longer afford to produce its own shows, save for its news and current affairs programming and special events.
+IBC rebranded in 1987 with a new slogan ("Life Begins at 13") and a butterfly logo formed from the letter E and the number 13.
+The network was struggling with increased competition from the other networks, particularly ABS-CBN (which rose to number one by 1988).
+IBC scored a victory when it acquired Loveli-Ness, starring Alma Moreno, from ABS-CBN in 1988.
+The cost of programs, talent fees and TV rights increased, however, until IBC could no longer afford to produce its own shows except for news and current-affairs programs and special events.

-In 1989, IBC once again adopted a new slogan, "Pusong Pinoy, Pusong Trese" (Heart of Filipino, Heart of Thirteen), in an attempt to recapture the network's former glory.
-Despite this, advertising support began to decrease, due to the sequestration, internal problems, and periodic management changes.
-However, the network once more made history when Nora Aunor signed with IBC as a network talent, and her program Superstar was relaunched that fall on IBC.
+In 1989, IBC changed its slogan to "Pusong Pinoy, Pusong Trese" ("Heart of Filipino, Heart of Thirteen").
+Advertising support began to decrease due to sequestration, internal problems, and management changes.